shreya-13-04/Object-Counter-for-Smart-Inventory-System/README.md

 ## 🔌 Working Principle

 1. **Object Detection**: Two photoresistors (LDRs) detect objects as they interrupt a light source.
 2. **Counting Logic**:  The hardware circuit is designed to trigger segment changes on object detection using voltage fluctuations caused by light obstruction.
+3. **Sliding Mechanism**: When stimulated, the photoresistor is slid once—this slide corresponds to a single object passing.
+Each distinct slide is considered one object and results in a count increment.
-3. **Display**: The count is reflected instantly on a 7-segment display.
+4. **Display**: The count is reflected instantly on a 7-segment display.

 ---